 Today, Colorado is celebrated as a dream destination for outdoor lovers, but much of the state’s history and current economic activity is rooted in mining.
-The discovery of gold on Pikes Peak in 1858, which led to the Pike’s Peak Gold Rush, was a pivotal factor in the development of the current state of Colorado.
+The discovery of gold on Pikes Peak (historically inhabited by Jicarilla Apache, Cheyenne, and Ute Nations) in 1858, which led to the Pike’s Peak Gold Rush, was a pivotal factor in the development of the current state of Colorado.
 The Rush brought record numbers of prospectors (by some estimates 100,000 people) to the mountains known as Colorado’s Front Range.
 The population growth that resulted from miners and their families flocking to the area led to the establishment of the Colorado Territory only three years later, in 1861.

-Roughly thirty years after Colorado became a territory, the town of Eldora (part of current-day Boulder County) was established.
+Roughly thirty years after Colorado became a territory, the town of Eldora (historically inhabited by Cheyenne Nation peoples, and currently part of Boulder County) was established.
 Eldora served as the local center of gold mining activity west of Boulder.
 After Eldora (peak population 1000) was settled, the lure of gold brought another wave of miners to the vicinity, and a smaller camp town, “Hessie,” grew up a few miles to the west between 1895 and 1905.
 Hessie Cabin, AKA “Kennewick Cabin,” is one of the few standing residential structures left from Boulder County’s mining history.
 Kennewick Cabin, built in Hessie prior to 1906, is an excellent example of the type of cabin miners living and working in the Front Range during the 19th century would have lived in.

 When Captain J.H.
 Davis brought his wife, Hessie, to the new settlement, she made herself indispensable by launching a crude postal facility in the Davis Cabin.
 In gratitude, the miners decided to name the settlement “Hessie” in her honor.
 The town of Hessie was thus added to the map of Colorado.
 Hessie supported about eighty residents at its peak.
 Located just east of where the North and Middle Forks of Boulder Creek come together, the settlement at its peak had several stores, a schoolhouse, boarding house, sawmill, and residences.
 The high elevation, about 8,600 feet, made agriculture difficult, but some settlers managed to grow hearty vegetables like potatoes, radishes, carrots, and peas.